Chart Color Schemes

 Jondaryan is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Jondaryan's population is 7,884 as of November 2025.
-This represents an increase of 222 people since the 2021 Census, which recorded a population of 7,662.
-The estimated resident population in June 2024 was 7,835, with an additional 52 validated new addresses contributing to this growth.
-The population density is 3.7 persons per square kilometer.
-Since the census, Jondaryan's 2.9% growth compares favourably with its SA3 area's 5.4%.
-Natural growth accounted for approximately 45.5% of recent population gains.
+Jondaryan's population is approximately 7,941 as of February 2026.
+This figure represents an increase of 279 people since the 2021 Census, which reported a population of 7,662.
+The change is inferred from the estimated resident population of 7,835 in June 2024 and an additional 57 validated new addresses since the Census date.
+This results in a population density ratio of 3.7 persons per square kilometer.
+Jondaryan's growth rate of 3.6% since the census is within 1.7 percentage points of the SA4 region's growth rate of 5.3%.
+Population growth was primarily driven by natural growth, contributing approximately 45.5% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings using ABS Greater Capital Region projections for each age cohort, released in 2023 with a base year of 2022.
-Demographic trends suggest lower quartile growth for Australia's regional areas, with Jondaryan expected to increase by 348 persons to 2041, reflecting an overall increase of 3.8% over the 17 years.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking ahead, lower quartile growth of Australia's regional areas is anticipated, with the area expected to increase by 348 persons to 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 3.0% over the 17 years.

 Frequently Asked Questions - Population